MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

   To ensure compatibility with models, you might need to adjust orientations or aspect ratios of images to match the model's expectations.

 > [!NOTE]
 > Mixing large amounts of structured and unstructured data can increase processing time.
 Workload teams should measure the impact of processing diverse formats.
-As the window between retraining efforts becomes shorter, the amount of time spent each time for preprocessing becomes more critical.
+As the window between retraining efforts becomes shorter, the amount of time spent on preprocessing becomes more critical.

 ## Data retention

 After you train a model, evaluate whether to delete the data used for training and rebuild the model for the next training window.

 If the data remains relatively unchanged, retraining might not be necessary, unless model drift occurs.
 If the accuracy of prediction decreases, you need to retrain the model.
 You can choose to ingest the data again, preprocess, and build the model.
 That course of action is best if there's a significant delta in data since the last training window.
 If there's large volume of data and it hasn't changed much, you might not need to preprocess and rebuild the model.
 In that case, retain data, do in-place updates, and retrain the model.
 Decide how long you want to retain training data.

 In general, delete data from feature stores to reduce clutter and storage costs for features that have poor performance and that are no longer relevant to current or future models.
 If you retain data, expect to manage costs and address security issues, which are typical concerns of data duplication.

 ## Lineage tracking

 *Data lineage* refers to tracking the path of data from its source to its use in model training.
 Keeping track of data lineage is essential for explainability.
 Although users might not need detailed information about data origins, that information is crucial for internal data governance teams.
 Lineage metadata ensures transparency and accountability, even if it's not directly used by the model.
 This is useful for debugging purposes.
 It also helps you determine whether biases are introduced during data preprocessing.

 Use platform features for lineage tracking when you can.
 For example, Azure Machine Learning is integrated in Microsoft Purview.
 This integration gives you access to features for data discovery, lineage tracking, and governance as part of the MLOps lifecycle.

 ## Data maintenance